CrossRef/event-data-user-guide/docs/sources/hypothesis.md

  - Events may be edited if they are found to be faulty, e.g. non-existent DOIs

-## Quirks

-Note that this only monitors blogs hosted on Wordpress' wordpress.com platform.
-It does not monitor all blogs that use the Wordpress software.

 ## Failure modes

  - Publisher sites may block the Event Data Bot collecting Landing Pages.